benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+ * 19th September 2012: version 0.6.5
+ - BOLlib updated to 0.2.1 (fixing new bug introduced into AsciiXmlParser by previous bugfix).

  * 19th September 2012: version 0.6.4
  - changed verbosity bool references to just bools, having decided that the ability to switch off verbosity mid-execution isn't worthwhile.